Marjan23/plgeon/Comments:BIP-0340.md

 The paper's Abstract opens with the following:

-> "In this paper, we compute hundreds of Bitcoin private kehys and dozens of Ethereum, Ripple, SSH , and HTTPS private keys by carrying out cryptanalytic attacks against digital signatures contained in public blockchains and Internet-wide scans."
+> "In this paper, we compute hundreds of Bitcoin private keys and dozens of Ethereum, Ripple, SSH , and HTTPS private keys by carrying out cryptanalytic attacks against digital signatures contained in public blockchains and Internet-wide scans."

 From there, the Abstract points out the primary culprit that allowed this level of cryptanalysis possible, stating:

-> "The ECDSA signature algorithm reuqires the generation of a per-message secret nonce.
+> "The ECDSA signature algorithm requires the generation of a per-message secret nonce.
 If this nonce is not generated uniformly at random, an attacker can potentially exploit this bias to compute the long-term signing key."

 The researchers credit "implementation vulnerabilities" as being the reason for the "biased nonce".

 **Most Startling Revelation Made By the Researchers**

 Their results were not hypothetical.
-Nor did they rely on hypothetical collions.
+Nor did they rely on hypothetical collisions.

 Specifically, the research states, "While the hidden number problem is a popular tool in the cryptanalytic literature for recovering private keys based on side channel attacks, to our knowledge we are the first to apply these techniques to already-generated keys in the wild, and the first to observe that these techniques may apply to signatures in cryptocurrencies."